racklin/xulapp-starterkit-app-webapp-wrapper/README.md

 * Latest HTML5 support (Same as Firefox 18, and easy to use new Gecko versions as they are released)
 * Can using XULApp StarterKit Auto-load Modules .
+* Bundled HTTP server (No local content restrictions like when using file:// protocol etc) .
+  * Default bind address 127.0.0.1
+  * Default listen port 54321

 Download pre-build XPI